Olayinkaspec/Olayinkaspec/README.md

 - 👋 Hi, I’m @Olayinkaspec
-- 👀 I’m interested in Frontend development, Web3 and Flutter
+- 👀 I’m interested in Frontend and Backend development, Web3 and bioinformatics
-- 🌱 I’m currently learning software engineering on ALX
+- 🌱 I’m currently learning software engineering at ALX Africa
-- 💞️ I’m looking to collaborate on design projects
+- 💞️ I love to collaborate on design projects
 - 📫 You can reach me on twitter as Olayinka_hod

 <!---